jonwinters/python3_p2pkill/README.md

  waste your CPU and RAM resources

- if you want to clean their chilad process,just write someline in foo.txt like next:
+ if you want to clean their children process,just write someline in foo.txt like next:

  Thuder.exe:ThuderPaltform.exe
  BaiduYunxxx.exe:baiduPaltformxxx.exe